wp-telegram-pro/wp-telegram-pro/README.md

 Warning
 -
-Plugin under developing, Not recommended in the product.
+The plugin is in development, Not recommended in the product.
 You can download stable version in [WordPress.org plugins repository](https://wordpress.org/plugins/wp-telegram-pro)